-To pinpoint where the Delta variant has been found in England, surge testing is taking place around the country.
+To figure out where the Delta variant has been found in the UK, surge testing is taking place around the country.

 Where has the Delta variant been found in the UK?

-Every local authority council in England now has cases of the new Delta variant, apart from the Isles of Scilly, according to Public Health England.
-Although infections are most common in the north west of England, cases are now spread out across the country.
+Every local authority council in England now has cases of the new Delta variant, apart from the Isles of Scilly, according to Public Health England (PHE).
+Although infections are most common in the north west of England, they are now spread out across the country.

-The local councils where further measures have been put in place to combat the spread of Covid-19:
+The government has put further measures in place in the following councils to combat the spread of Covid-19:

 - Blackburn with Darwen